A Pseudo-Polynomial Algorithm for Mean Payoff Stochastic Games with Perfect Information and Few Random Positions: Introduction

 For a BWR-game $\cG$ let us denote by $n=|V_W|+|V_B|+|V_R|$ the number of positions, by $k=|V_R|$ the number of random positions, and assume that all local rewards are integral with maximum absolute value $R$, and all transition probabilities are rational with common denominator $D$.
 The main result of this paper is as follows.

 \begin{theorem} A BWR-game $\cG$ can be solved in $(nDk)^{O(k)}R\cdot \polylog R$ time. \end{theorem}

-As we shall see from our proof in Section~\ref{sec:non-ergodic}, one can replace $n^{O(k)}$ in the above theorem by $\poly(n)\nu(\cG)^{O(k)}$, where $\nu(\cG)$ is defined by a parametrized BW-game obtained form $\cG$.
+As we shall see from our proof in Section~\ref{sec:non-ergodic}, one can replace $n^{O(k)}$ in the above theorem by $\poly(n)\nu(\cG)^{O(k)}$, where $\nu(\cG)$ is defined by a parametrized BW-game obtained from $\cG$ (see the precise definition in Section~\ref{sec:basic}).
 For stochastic terminal payoff games with $t$ terminals, it can be shown that $\nu(\cG)\le t+1$.
-Thus, Theorem \ref{t-main} extends the results in \cite{CAH09,DaiGe-2011,GH08,JM12} and unifies them with the pseudo-polynomial algorithms for deterministic mean payoff games \cite{GKK88,Pis99,ZP96}.
+Thus, Theorem \ref{t-main} extends the fixed-parameter tractability of simple stochastic games with respect to the number of random positions \cite{CAH09,DG09,GH08,JM12} and the pseudo-polynomial solvability of deterministic mean payoff games \cite{GKK88,Pis99,ZP96}.

 It is important to note that the above result requires a new technique to solve BWR-games.
 Approximating by discounted games cannot give the claimed complexity.
 The example in \cite{BEGM-ORL} shows that ones needs to choose $\beta$ exponentially (in $n$) close to 1 even if we have only a {\it single} random position.